mesosphere-backup/hdfs-deprecated/README.md

 # * * THIS REPOSITORY IS DEPRECATED * *

-*The HDFS Universe package for DC/OS is built-from a Mesosphere private repo that will be open sourced later in 2016.
+*Do not use this HDFS framework for production workloads.
+The current HDFS Universe package for DC/OS is built-from a new, experimental Mesosphere private repo that will be open sourced later in 2016.
 Please submit any bug reports or feature requests for that package to the [DCOS Community JIRA](https://dcosjira.atlassian.net/projects/HDFS).*